programming-hero-web-course-4/b10a8-gadget-heaven-SifatSararChistee/README.md

 - **react & react**-dom: Core libraries for building and rendering the React app, essential for managing component structure and UI rendering.

-- **react-helmet-**async: Manages changes to the document head, such as meta tags for SEO, ensuring each page (like product details) is SEO-friendly and updates dynamically, which improves discoverability.
+- **react-helmet-async:** Manages changes to the document head, such as meta tags for SEO, ensuring each page (like product details) is SEO-friendly and updates dynamically, which improves discoverability.

 - **react-hot-toa**st: Provides a clean way to display toast notifications, such as confirming item additions to the cart or wishlist.